sambody/inkscape-grid-maker/README.md

 - allow the choice to include (or not) the outer gutters/guides;
 - Align grid in relation to a selected bounding box, instead of the whole page ?
 - Show total width when changing settings, if possible.
-- Show offset option only when choosing Alignment with offset (or find better solution)
+- ~~Show offset option only when choosing Alignment with offset (or find better solution)~~ Offset is now available to all alignments
-- Option to add guide in the middle of each gutter (if gutter width is even number)
+- Option to add guide in the middle of each gutter (if gutter width is even number...) - for now, you can add center gutters separately by generating a new grid
 - Ability to set total width ?
+And set gutter width, with automatic column width (no rounded pixels...)
 - other units than pixels ?
 Milimeters ? (see other Grid Creator extension...)
-- should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
+Should the guide be allowed to be on non-rounded positions ? (maybe for print ?)
-- merge this extension with the Guides Creator extension ?
-- other ideas ?

 ### Thank you